imamwahyudime/docs-download/README.md

 # Google Drive Protected PDF Downloader (Browser Console Script)

 This script allows you to download protected PDFs from Google Drive directly through your browser's developer console.

-**Important: Make sure all pages are loaded before running the script.**
+**⚠️ Important:** Make sure all pages are loaded before running the script.

-**How it Works:**
+## Usage

 1.  **Google Docs Preparation:**
     * Open the protected PDF in Google Docs.